Course pages 2014–15

 - be confident in performing routine user tasks on a POSIX system, understand command-line user-interface conventions and know how to find more detailed documentation;

-- appreciate how a range of simple tools can be combined with little effort in pipes and scripts to perform a large variety of tasks;
+- appreciate how simple tools can be combined to perform a large variety of tasks;

 - be familiar with the most common tools, file formats and configuration practices;